 What is Two-Factor Authentication for Apple ID?

-Why Do We Enable Two-Factor Authentication for Apple ID?
-How it Works?
+Why do We Enable Two-Factor Authentication for Apple ID?
+How Does it Work?

 System Requirements to Enable Two-Factor Authentication

-Two-factor authentication feature is not enabled on old Apple devices.
-So before you start the process to enable two-factor authentication for Apple, make sure you meet the below system requirements for the devices that you use with your Apple ID:
+So before you start this process to enable two-factor authentication for your Apple ID, make sure you meet the below system requirements for the devices that you use with your Apple ID:

 - Apple iPhone, iPad, or iPod touch with iOS 9 or later

-- Windows PC with iCloud for Windows and installed iTunes 12.3.3 or later
+- Windows PC with iCloud for Windows and install iTunes 12.3.3 or later

 - Apple Watch with watch OS 2 or later

-In this post, I will show you that how you to enable Apple ID two-factor authentication by using an iPhone, iPad, iPod touch and Mac with OS X El Capitan or later.
+In this following article will show you how you can enable Apple ID two-factor authentication using an iPhone, iPad, iPod touch and Mac with OS X El Capitan or later.

-Follow the steps if using an Apple Mac with OS X El Capitan or later:
+Follow these steps if using an Apple Mac with OS X El Capitan or later:

-- Go to the Apple Menu to the left top on the screen
+- Go to the Apple Menu at the top-left of the screen

 - Then, select iCloud –> Account Details